v-finance/camelot/doc/sphinx/source/doc/models.rst

 Normal python properties can be used as fields on forms as well.
 In that case, there will be no introspection to find out how to display the property.
-Therefore the delegate attribute should be specified explicitely.
+Therefore the delegate (:ref:`specifying-delegates`) attribute should be specified explicitly.

   .. literalinclude:: ../../../../test/snippet/properties_as_fields.py